 - 7.8.1.
 The step to resolve all actions that happen at the end of an attack.
 This step is done in the following order: - 7.8.1.1.
-Each active automatic ability with the timing "At the beginning of close step" and "at the end of battle" that have not become stand by in this close step becomes stand by. - 7.8.1.2.
+Each active automatic ability with the timing "At the beginning of close step" and "at

+- the end of battle" that have not become stand by in this close step becomes stand by. - 7.8.1.2.
 Resolve a check timing.
 After completing all actions in the check timing, the battle will end, and all effects with the duration of "until the end of that battle" and "during this battle" cease to exist.
-At the same time, attacking units stop being "attacking units", and attacked

-- units stop being "attacked units". - 7.8.1.3.
-At this point, if there are no automatic abilities standing by, no rule actions (Section 9) to resolve, and no active automatic abilities with the timing "at the beginning of close step" and "at the end of battle" which have not become stand by in this close step, proceed to 7.8.1.4.
+At the same time, attacking units stop being "attacking units", and attacked units stop being "attacked units". - 7.8.1.3.
+At this point, if there are no automatic abilities standing by, no rule actions (Section 9.
+Rule Action) to resolve, and no cards in public zones or hidden zones that both players are able to check the information of with automatic abilities that have "at the beginning of close step" or "at the end of battle" trigger conditions and have not become stand by during this close step, proceed to 7.8.1.4.
 Otherwise, go back to 7.8.1.1. - 7.8.1.4.
 Attacking units stop being "attacking units", and attacked units stop being "attacked units". - 7.8.1.5.
 If the specified action "To Attack" is ongoing, this will complete the attack resolution.
 If it is not, after this, return to start step.